ArcanaFramework/arcana/docs/source/data_model.rst

             ├── t2w_space
             └── bold_rest

-The leaf directories of the directory tree contain data from "session" measurement events, as designated by the combination of one of the three subject IDs and the two timepoint IDs.
+The leaf sub-directories of the directory tree contain data from "image session" measurement events, as designated by the combination of one of the three subject IDs and one of the two timepoint IDs.

-While the majority of data items are stored in the "leaves" of the tree (e.g. per-session), data can exist for any repeating element (e.g. per-subject, per-timepoint), whether it fits into the originanl hierarchy of the dataset or not.
-For example, statistics derived across all subjects at each longitudinal timepoint in the above example will be saved in the "TIMEPOINT" of the root directory, and subject-specific data will be stored in "SUBJECT" sub-directories under each subject directory.
+While the majority of data items are stored in the leaves of the tree (e.g. per-session), data can exist for any repeating element.
+For example, an analysis may use genomics data, which will be constant for each subject, and therefore sits at the subject level of the tree

 .. code-block::

     my-dataset
-    ├── TIMEPOINT
-    │   ├── timepoint1
-    │   │   └── avg_connectivity
-    │   └── timepoint2
-    │       └── avg_connectivity
     ├── subject1
     │   ├── SUBJECT
     │   │   └── geneomics.dat